karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

     - Scope: Select "Global".
     - Secret: Enter the URL of your GitHub repository.
     - ID: Enter "DEPLOYMENT_PATH".
-    - Description: Provide a meaningful description for the credential, such as "Deployment path on the server".
+    - Description: Provide a meaningful description for the credential, such as "This credential stores directory path on the target server where application files will be deployed.".
     - Click on the "Create" button to save the credential.

 - [x] Task 3: Use the configured credentials in the Jenkinsfile